microsoft/QuantumKatas/README.md

 #### Visual Studio Code

 1. Press **Ctrl + \`** (or **⌘ + \`** on macOS) to open the integrated terminal.
    The terminal should open to the kata directory.
-If it doesn't, navigate to the folder containing the *.csproj file for the kata.
+If it doesn't, navigate to the folder containing the *.csproj file for the kata using `cd` command.
 2. Run `dotnet test` in the integrated terminal.
    This should build the kata project and run all of the unit tests.
 All of the unit tests should fail.
 3. Work on the tasks in the **Tasks.qs** file.